FastPix/web-video-data-shakaplayer-sdk/README.md

 // Define player metadata
 const playerMetadata = {
-  workspace_id: "WORKSPACE_KEY", // Unique key to identify your workspace (replace with your actual workspace key)
+  workspace_id: "WORKSPACE_ID", // Unique key to identify your workspace (replace with your actual workspace key)
   player_name: "Main Video Player", // A custom name or identifier for this video player instance
   player_init_time: initializationTime, // Timestamp of when the player was initialized (useful for tracking performance metrics)
   video_title: "Test Content", // Title of the video being played (replace with the actual title of your video)